14 September 2022

 What has brought me to the steppes of Kazakhstan?
 These are just a few things…

 Park of 28 Panfilov Guardsmen is just a short block from my hotel.
 I love parks, museums, cathedrals and memorials.
 Panfilov has it all.
 It is named for the heroic 28 soldiers of an Almaty infantry unit who died while fighting the Germans outside of Moscow during World War Two, or the Great Patriotic War as it is known on the Eastern Front.
-Ivan Panfilov, the General commanding this 316th division, is credited with significantly delaying the German advance to Moscow.
+Ivan Panfilov, the General commanding this 316th division, is credited with significantly delaying the German advance into Moscow.